Working from home doesn’t mean you need to have an established career already, or your employer generously allows you to work remotely.

 While you might think of Pinterest as a social platform, it’s actually used as a powerful marketing tool for many businesses.
 Many organizations and entrepreneurs use the Pinterest platform to drive traffic to their website or business.

 Using Pinterest in such a way requires a dedicated marketing strategy.
-That’s where a Pinterest manager comes in.
+That’s where a Pinterest virtual assistant (also called a Pinterest manager) comes in.

 While Pinterest is a marketing tool, you certainly don’t need any marketing experience to offer this service to businesses.
 What you do need is a thorough knowledge of how this platform works, an understanding of how to make quality-looking pins, and the ambition to use your knowledge to help entrepreneurs.

 Many businesses need customer service help, and an increasing number are turning to remote workers to fulfill their customer service positions.
 You do not need to have any prior experience to get this entry-level job, but you do need to have a pleasant demeanor and excellent communication skills.